lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 oracles.
 This heavily simplified logic of `_getQuorumReport`, because in the majority of cases, we only have 1 kind of report so we just make sure that its counter exceeded the quorum value.
 `Algorithm.sol`, which used to find the majority element for the reporting, was completely removed.

+This change does not impact fair weather operations at all; the only setting where it is inferior to the origninal procedure is a very specific kind of theoretical long-term eth2 turbulence where eth2 finality makes progress but lags behind last slot and that lag is 24h+ for a long time.
+It's been never observed in the testnets and experts on eth2 consensus say it's a very convoluted scenario.
+So we decided to axe it, and if it happens in the wild (which it won't), we can upgrade oracle back to handle it better.

 The following contract storage variables are used to keep the information.